sfingram/advent2020/README.md

 ## Day 8

 Practice is paying off: ran into some borrowing issues and was able to resolve them much quicker than I had a few days ago.
 These are "build an interpreter" puzzles.
 The second was a little tricky and I think my solution is kind of stupid because it requires "rewinding" the state of visited instructions.
 Would like it if I could just "pop" to the previous state.
 There's likely a more efficient way to do this, but gotta move on.

+## Day 9

+Part one got me; I took a wrong turn and spent way too long implementing it.
+There's gotta be a better way to do this one than I did, maybe I'll look at some other people's solutions.
+I found part two to be much easier.